Jan 10, 2006

-For the six months to 2 January 2005, comprising 27 weeks, the Group increased turnover by 14,1% to approximately R15,2 billion, compared to the corresponding six months of 26 weeks in 2003.
-If the additional week of the current reporting period is disregarded, turnover growth was 10,3%.
+For the six months to 1 January 2006, comprising 26 weeks, the Shoprite Group increased turnover by 9,4% to about R16,7 billion, compared to the corresponding six months of 27 weeks.
+If the additional week of the previous reporting period is disregarded, turnover growth was 13,7%.

-The Group's non-RSA operations performed in line with expectations.
-Sales increased 20,1% at constant conversion rates.
-If currency fluctuations are taken into account, this turnover growth translated into 12,4% in rand terms.
+The Group's non-RSA operations performed satisfactorily, with sales increasing by 18,4% at constant conversion rates.
+Due to lower volatility in certain African currencies, this turnover increase translates into 17,3% in rand terms.

-The above financial information has not been reviewed or reported on by the Groups auditors.
-The interim results for the six months to 2 January 2005 are expected to be published on or about 1 March 2005.
+The above financial information has not been reviewed or reported on by the Shoprite Holdings' auditors.
+The results for the review period discussed above will be published on Wednesday, 22 February 2006.

 Sponsor Nedbank Capital